mickymacirl/CI-P5-EGZ/README.md

 ## HTML

-* The main structure of the blog was developed using HTML as the main language.
+* The main structure of the website was developed using HTML as the main language.

 ## CSS